Jonas-I/Reminder-Application/GroupProject/Design-Team/design-discussion.md

 ### Pros:
     1. Very detailed oriented in a way that all the method names and attributes are clear/understandable. -T.R
     2. The relationships between (User and Reminder) and (Reminder and ReminderList) justify the requirements between them. -T.R
+    3. Straightforward and simple design that consists of several methods that would be implemented into the application. -J.I
+    4. The User class’ attributes allows for the application to log into a device with their information rather than to a designated device. -J.I

 ### Cons:
     1. Although there are methods within the User class to create ReminderList, the design shows no relationship between Users and the ReminderLists they create. -T.R
     2. I believe that within the design, you could possibly include utility classes to handle arbitrary values of Time, Date, Location. -T.R
     3. One of the requirements asks for a hierarchical format for Reminders where their type and names are seperate which could be added to the design. -T.R
+    4. There seems to be no relationship between the User and the ReminderList to allow the User to manage it. -J.I

 ## Design 2 (Nana Kodjo Acquah):